tonysamperi/js-utils/readme.md

-# Hybrid JS Utils
+# Hybrid JS Utils 2

-A simple library of common used functions
+A simple set of commonly used Javascript functions

 ## Getting Started